 The planned SVWP recognizes that careful monitoring and interpretation of groundwater quality data in combination with groundwater level data will be necessary to determine if intrusion has actually been stopped, or if additional expansions of planned delivery of supplemental water may be required.
 If the latter is required, it can be envisioned that there may be some expansion of the area where both recycled water and supplemental surface water are delivered.
-As municipal water use increases over time (resulting in increased wastewater flows and thus potentially increased availability of recycled water), this Plan Element recognizes both 1) the intent to continue delivery of recycled water as part of the integrated CSIP and SVWP projects to stop seawater intrusion; and 2) the potential for additional use of recycled water for agricultural irrigation and possibly for other non-potable uses, as part of the overall water supplies in the basin.
+As municipal water use increases over time (resulting in increased wastewater flows and thus potentially increased availability of recycled water), this Plan Element recognizes both 1) the intent to continue delivery of recycled water as part of the integrated CSIP and SVWP projects to stop seawater intrusion; and 2) the potential for additional use of recycled water supplies in the basin.